 For more information, please refer to the survey methodology.

 For the most accurate, up-to-date salary information by position, industry, employer size, and location, we direct HR Professionals to ERI Economic Research Institute Assessor Series applications.

-Compensation reports are released in early August, with a data effective date of March 31.
-The Health Care Benefits Benchmarking survey is released in early April, with a data effective date of January 1.
+Compensation reports are released in early July with a data effective date of March 31.
+The Benefits Benchmarking Survey is released in early April with a data effective date of January 1.

-ERI Salary Surveys are not "analyses" like those provided to ERI's Assessor Series subscribers; rather, they are reports of actual data points collected and calculations of simple averages, percentiles, counts, and rates of error.
-One source provided shows data reported by actual participants.
-The other two sources show data points that are reported in national surveys for comparison.
-No attempt is made to alter the ERI Salary Surveys data source as collected, reported, and/or graphically displayed other than to normalize collected compensation amounts to a common date and to remove outliers.
-This is a traditional compensation survey.
+ERI Salary Surveys are traditional compensation surveys; they are not "analyses" like those provided to ERI's Assessor Series subscribers.
+ERI Salary Surveys display employer-provided survey participant data, plus data from two additional sources: public databases and ERI's Assessor Series database.
+These are reports of actual data points collected via survey participation and calculations of simple averages, percentiles, counts, and rates of error.
+No attempt is made to alter the survey participant data reported other than to normalize collected compensation amounts to a common date and to remove outliers.

 Total Direct Annual Compensation

 The Total Direct Annual Compensation is the sum of Annual Salary and Incentive/Variable Pay.

 Annual salaries are gross base pay, and are exclusive of premium, incentive, or variable pay.